rhalldearn/gcr-haskell-example/README.md

-# Haskell Serverless on GCR
+# Haskell Serverless on Google Cloud Run (GCR)

 ## What does this example do exactly?

-It builds this haskell project with stack using an FP Complete docker instance to build (consistent builds) It takes the build output and creates a docker image from it based on ubuntu 18.04 base image It deploys the instance to GCR (google cloud run)
+It builds this haskell project with stack using an FP Complete docker instance to build (consistent builds) It takes the build output and creates a docker image from it based on an ubuntu 18.04 base image It deploys the instance to GCR (google cloud run)

 ## But what does it actually do?